tadaii/ferencfarkas.org/website/content/work/the-magic-cupboard.md

+---
+title: The magic cupboard
+subTitle: 'Opera in 2 acts based on a story from "Thausand-and-one nights"'
+# heroImage: /img/hero/hero4.jpg
+date: 2019-11-09
+menu:
+  main:
+    parent: 'work'
+    weight: 100
+---

+{{% section %}}
+## About the work

 The comic opera entitled “The Magic Cupboard” meant a turning-point in the career of Ferenc Farkas who was ranked among the most remarkable Hungarian composers of the time after the work's highly acclaimed premiere in 1942.

 Ever since his years of study at the Academy of Music (1923-27) Farkas had in mind to set to music one of the tales of “The Arabian Nights”: “What especially interested me as musican already at that time was an empty stage with a quartet in a cupboard…!
 So Farkas started his composition, but he soon abandoned his writing because the libretto was unsuitable for him.
 Only the overture was performed- with the title “Introductory Music to a Comedy” - at a concert in the Redoute of Pest in the spring of 1928.